Private police: Perceived disadvantages

 Problems within the industry include the possibility of criminals setting up their own firms, misuse of surveillance devices, and strained relationships between the public and private police.

 Ultimately, some people see the potential for a “dual system” of policing—one for the wealthy and one for the poor—and others see the provision of private security as the primary protective resource in the contemporary United States.

 In Florida, Critical Intervention Services patrols neighborhoods and has deployed lethal force before.
 They have limited power, like other private security agencies in the state, regulated by Florida Statute 493.

 There are regulatory mechanisms for private police, specifically the commissioning bodies of those agencies (such as the state's POST board, etc.).
 Additionally, people have the ability to file lawsuits more freely, as these officers are not protected by the sovereign immunity doctrine that defends municipal/governmental police personnel.
 In Florida, complaints can be made through the Florida Department of Law Enforcement.

+Additionally, private police could be perceived as having a conflict of interest.
+For example, in Canada there are private police who serve the railways, namely the CN and CP Police.
+The conflict of interest became apparent when CP Police were sent to investigate an accident at CP, and the railroad ordered one of their officers to stop investigating and refused to provide information to that officer.